arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 - **Microprocessor**: The Qualcomm® QRB2210 is a quad-core Arm® Cortex®-A53 processor running at 2.0 GHz, equipped with an Adreno™ 702 GPU (845 MHz) for 3D graphics acceleration and dual ISPs supporting up to 25 MP at 30 fps.
 It runs Debian Linux OS with upstream support, making it well-suited for embedded vision and edge computing applications.
 - **Microcontroller**: The STM32U585 microcontroller features an Arm® Cortex®-M33 core running up to 160 MHz, with 2 MB of flash memory and 786 KB of SRAM.
 It runs the Zephyr OS, providing a secure and efficient platform for low-power embedded applications.
-- **Wireless Connectivity**: The WCBN3536A radio module provides dual-band Wi-Fi® 5 (2.4/5 GHz) and Bluetooth® Low Energy 5.1 connectivity, both with onboard antennas for reliable wireless performance.
+- **Wireless Connectivity**: The WCBN3536A radio module provides dual-band Wi-Fi® 5 (2.4/5 GHz) and Bluetooth® 5.1 connectivity, both with onboard antennas for reliable wireless performance.
 - **Memory**: The board features 16 GB or 32 GB options of eMMC storage and 2 GB or 4 GB options of LPDDR4 RAM, delivering fast memory access and reliable storage for embedded applications.
 - **Multimedia Codec**: The ANX7625 multimedia codec enables video and audio output through the onboard USB-C connector, providing a high-speed interface for display and sound transmission in embedded applications.
 - **Power Management**: The UNO Q includes the Qualcomm® PM4145, a power management integrated circuit (PMIC) to meet the demands of always-connected IoT devices.